Pingeor11/hackiethon-game/README.md

 Press `N` to open your investigation notes — scene clues, the method of murder, active and completed deals, confirmed truths earned through deals, and a relationship map showing the power dynamics between suspects.
 The notes builds up gradually as you uncover connections.

 ### Tension System
 As the investigation heats up, tension rises where contradictions found, meaningful clues surfaced, and the passage of time all contribute.
 At high tension, NPCs become noticeably more guarded: shorter answers, deflecting questions, treating anything suspicious like a trap.
-The music also shifts from a calm idol track crossfades into a more dramatic score as pressure builds.
-You must decide a suspect to kill before the system turns against you.
+The music also shifts from a calm idol track into a more dramatic score as pressure builds.
+You must decide on a suspect to kill before the system turns against you.

 ---